Come Sundown by Nora Roberts

 There was little conflict between Bodine and Cal and they pretty much settle into a routine of being together.
 Instead, we’re left with a story more centered on finding out who Sir is and who is killing the local women along with the dynamics of the women in the Bodine/Longbow family.
 In fact, there were times I completely forgot about Bodine’s father because the matriarchal family line is so strong in this one.
 The lack of any real conflict in their relationship makes them seem like a background story element.
 There was more conflict in Bodine’s brother’s relationship that made it feel more interesting.

-Graphic rape and abuse scenes of secondary character
+Graphic rape, abuse, and captivity of secondary character (on page)

 The Bodine ranch and resort in western Montana is a family business, an idyllic spot for vacationers.
 A little over thirty thousand acres and home to four generations, it’s kept running by Bodine Longbow with the help of a large staff, including new hire Callen Skinner.
 There was another member of the family once: Bodine’s aunt, Alice, who ran off before Bodine was born.
 She never returned, and the Longbows don’t talk about her much.
 The younger ones, who never met her, quietly presume she’s dead.
 But she isn’t.
 She is not far away, part of a new family, one she never chose—and her mind has been shattered…